 - 2 cups baby arugula

 - ¼ small red onion very thinly sliced

 - juice of ½ lemon

 - freshly ground black pepper

-- 4 medium (3/4-inch thick) slices of fresh sourdough bread, toasted until dark golden brown
+- 4 (¾-inch thick) slices sourdough bread toasted until dark golden brown

-- In a mini food processor, combine the garlic clove, fresh basil leaves, and extra virgin olive oil.
+- In a mini food processor, combine the garlic cloves, fresh basil leaves, and extra virgin olive oil.
 Pulse until mostly smooth, scraping down the side of the bowl with a spatula to ensure the ingredients are incorporated evenly.
-In a medium bowl, toss the pesto with the cannellini.
+In a medium bowl, toss the pesto with the drained cannellini beans.
 Season to taste with salt and pepper, and set aside.

 - In a separate medium bowl, combine the arugula, shaved red onion, and freshly squeezed lemon juice.
 Toss gently with your hands until lightly dressed (adding additional lemon juice, if necessary), and season with salt and pepper.

 - Spoon the pesto cannellini beans onto the toasted sourdough slices, add tuna pieces, and top with the arugula mixture.
 Serve immediately.